 A popular destination for tourists from around the world, Tobago is well experienced in keeping visitors entertained.
 From the nightlife in Scarborough to the beaches along the coast, there is plenty to enjoy on Tobago.

-Do you enjoy exploring the historical roots of places you visit?
-If that's the case, you should consider visiting a historical site while on vacation on Tobago.
+In case you enjoy exploring the historical roots of a foreign country, you should consider visiting a historical site during your vacation.

 |Fort Bennett||--||3.8 mi.
 West-Northwest of Central downtown Scarborough|